KenethGarcia/ClassiPyGRB/README.md

 * __metric__: The metric to use when calculating distance between instances in a feature array.

 ## t-SNE convergency
-First of all, we want to see how t-SNE converges in the pre-processed data.
-To do this, we use the `convergence_animation` function, it is based in [tsne_animate](https://github.com/sophronesis/tsne_animate) package from GitHub in its `tsne_animation` function.
+Firstly, we want to see how t-SNE converges in the pre-processed data.
+To do this, we use the `convergence_animation` function, it is based on [tsne_animate](https://github.com/sophronesis/tsne_animate) package from GitHub in its `tsne_animation` function.
 But, before we need to load the pre-processing data saved:

 ```python